 You probably would not want to write to your application files, but you may well want to write to external devices or log files.
 Writing is performed with these verbs: WRITE or WRITE RECORD and PRINT.
 Each uses a channel number and arguments to print.
-PRINT and WRITE terminate their values with a line-feed character, unless a comma follows the last argument.
+PRINT terminate its values with a line-feed character (\$0A\$), unless a comma follows the last argument.
 WRITE RECORD will write a single string variable without any termination so it is suitable for binary or blocked output.
+WRITE terminates values with an internal field separator, normally \$8A\$, which is not useful when writing files that will be used by other applications, but which is recognized by READ.